alexalwks2/aaronjohn2.github.io/about.md

 permalink: /about/
 ---

-I am Aaron John, a wandering machine learning and Augmented Reality enthusiast, wanting to expand my horizons.
-This blog is about my long and exciting journey towards working on Artificial Intelligence(AI)/Augmented Reality(AR) and powering AI/AR on devices.
-Hence, users can benefit from state of the art AI/AR solutions for their daily problems truly anywhere, anytime.
+I am Aaron John, a wandering machine learning and Cyber Security enthusiast, wanting to expand my horizons.
+This blog is about my long and exciting journey towards working on AI in Cyber Security and powering secure AI's on devices.
+Hence, users can benefit from state of the art AI solutions for their daily problems truly anywhere, anytime.

-This blog is inspired by [Andrej Karpathy](http://karpathy.github.io/) and [Chris Colah](http://colah.github.io/).
-I will document the implementation of AI/AR solutions relating to real world problems.
+I will document the implementation of AI in Cyber Security solutions relating to real world problems.
 In this documentation, I will also include source code repo's to my projects hosted on [github](https://github.com/aaronjohn2).

 June.
 18, 2018